Our Departments

 Not all courses are offered every year

-- Chinese II
+Chinese II

 In Level II, students continue to develop their proficiency in interpersonal, interpretive and presentational communication through a variety of communicative and interactive activities.
 They also expand their vocabulary and their mastery of complex sentence patterns.
 Students learn how to talk about weather, traffic, infrastructures of a city as well as fulfill the global tasks to satisfy personal needs to survive in China and/or Taiwan.
 In addition to oral proficiency, students develop their writing proficiency.
 At the end of Level II, students should be able to write short stories.
 Students also become increasingly familiar with Chinese geography and cultures.
-Prerequisite: Chinese I or based on placement test and interview
+Prerequisite: Chinese I or enrollment based on placement test and interview

-- French II
+French II

-- Spanish I
+Spanish I

 This course covers in one year the material presented in the Middle School sequence of Spanish IA and IB.
 Students begin to develop their listening, speaking, reading, and writing skills in Spanish.
-Vocabulary and grammar are introduced through oral/aural activities, written exercises, and games.
+Vocabulary and grammar are introduced through oral/aural activities, written exercises, music, and games.
 Students will also have opportunities to explore aspects of Hispanic culture through independent projects.
 After successful completion of this course, students continue on to Spanish II.
 Open to students with little or no previous experience in Spanish.
 Middle School students who have completed Spanish IA and IB but who need further review may be recommended for Spanish I.

-- Spanish II
+Spanish II

 In Level II, students study all of the basic grammatical structures and verb tenses.
 They continue to expand their vocabulary as well as their listening and speaking skills through readings, role plays, games, and the use of online learning tools.
 Conversation and listening exercises offer opportunities for students to gain fluency as they work towards developing accurate pronunciation.
 With the use of laptop computers and other technologies, students improve their writing through a variety of group and individual exercises.
 Students become increasingly familiar with the culture of Spanish speaking countries through the use of authentic materials (websites, podcasts, movies).
 Class lessons are conducted primarily in the target language.
-Prerequisite: Spanish I or based on placement test and interview
+Prerequisite: Spanish I or enrollment based on placement test and interview

-Courses not offered in 2025-2026
+Courses not offered in 2026-2027 -

-- Chinese I (not offered in 25-26)
+Chinese I (not offered in 26-27)

 Chinese I covers in one year the material presented in the two-year Middle School sequence of IA and IB.
 This course will introduce students to Mandarin Chinese, the official language of China and Taiwan.
 Students will develop basic listening, speaking, reading, and writing abilities, and understand the customs and life of modern China.
 In speaking, students will develop accurate pronunciation through the Pinyin system and will develop good communication skills in dialogues and be able to describe daily activities using a broad basic vocabulary.
 Culture is integrated into the curriculum, and includes both modern life as well as traditional arts and crafts.
 Students will learn the structure and pattern of Chinese characters and be able to write short sentences.
 In addition, students will use the Pinyin system to compose dialogues and pen pal letters on a computer.
 Open to students with little or no previous experience in Chinese.
 Middle School students who have completed Chinese IA and IB but who need further review may be recommended for Chinese I.

-- French I (not offered in 25-26)
+French I (not offered in 26-27)

 As with French IA and IB, French I introduces the French language, Francophone culture, and language-learning study strategies.
 It allows students to develop proficiency achieved at the end of the two-year Middle School sequence of IA and IB in one year.
 Whether students are starting from scratch with no previous exposure to French or have some background, this course provides a firm grounding in the fundamental structures of the language.
 Through a wide variety of activities, games, and multimedia, students develop their proficiency in interpersonal, interpretive, and presentational communication.
 They learn to communicate about themselves, their family, their environment, and many other aspects of daily life.
 Students are expected to use the target language in their daily classroom interactions.
 They also become familiar with the cultural diversity of Francophone countries and France’s relationship with them.
 After successful completion, students continue to French II.
 Open to students with little or no previous experience in French.
 Middle School students who have completed French IA and IB but need further review may be recommended for French I.